 The ENHCC's 16th Consultation, having been

-to Friday 14th May 2021 as an online event due to ongoing
+Wednesday 12th May to Friday 14th May 2021 as an online event

-This will be a slightly curtailed Consultation which will run over three afternoons.
-Sadly, we cannot meet face to face but we hope that we will all enjoy connecting again to share experiences and discuss the implications for our work of all that has happened over the past year.
+It was a slightly curtailed Consultation which run over three afternoons.
+The online event was a good opportunity for connecting again to share experiences and to discuss the implications for our work of all that has happened over the past year.

 17th Consultation of the ENHCC